iglesias-g/iglesias-g.github.io/_pages/field_work.md

 ### Espirito Santo - BR (February 2023)

-Fieldwork in the Amazon ship of Brazilian Navy, whose goal was to measure the AX97 of the Monitoramento da Variabilidade Regional project [MOVAR](https://www.marinha.mil.br/chm/dados-do-goos-brasil/movar) site.
+Fieldwork in the Amazon ship of the Brazilian Navy, whose goal was to measure the AX97 of the Monitoramento da Variabilidade Regional project [MOVAR](https://www.marinha.mil.br/chm/dados-do-goos-brasil/movar) site.
+During the cruise, I had the opportunity to measure salinity, which was further used to infer velocity.

 <div style="text-align: center;">
     <img src="/assets/images/movar1.jpg" width="400">